ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

    {: codeblock}

 1. Open the [Virtual server instances for VPC](https://{DomainName}/vpc-ext/compute/vs)
 1. Stop traffic to the **0** firewall instance by specifying a security group that will not allow inbound port 80.
-Locate the **BASENAME-fw-z1-s3-0** and open the details view:
+Locate the instance with the suffix **fw-z1-s3-0** and open the details view:
    1. Scroll down and hit the pencil edit next to the **Network Interface**
    2. Uncheck the x-fw-inall-outall
    3. Check the x-fw-in22-outall
    4. Click **Save**
 2. Run the **pytest** again.
 It will indicate failures.
 It will take a few minutes for the NLB to stop routing traffic to the instance, at which point all tests will pass.
 Continue waiting and running **pytest** until all tests pass.

 The NLB firewall is no longer required.
 Remove the NLB firewall:
 1. Change these two variables in config_tf/terraform.tfvars: